 - How often do the buses come and what is the travel time to the University?

-Tip: Use London Transit's Interactive CityMap to search the nearest bus routes to any address, as well as other points of interest (schools, parks, libraries, etc.).
+Tip: Use Google Maps to search the nearest bus routes to any address, as well as other points of interest (schools, parks, libraries, etc.).
+You can also view all of the LTC bus routes by downloading LTC’s Ride Guide.
 This is a great resource when researching housing in London!

 Rent and Utilities